tno-terminology-design/tev2-specifications/docs/spec-tools/22-hrgt.md

 ## What the HRGT does

-The [HRGT](@) operates on a set of files, as specified by its commandline arguments or configuration file, each of which is processed as follows:
+The [HRGT](@) operates on a set of files, as specified by its command-line arguments or configuration file, each of which is processed as follows:
-1. Copy the file to its intended destination (as specified by its commandline arguments or configuration file), and use the latter for further processing;
+1. Copy the file to its intended destination (as specified by its command-line arguments or configuration file), and use the latter for further processing;
 2. Find every [MRGRef](@), and replace each of them with the [HRG](@) that contains the (alphabetically sorted) [terms](@) of the [terminology](@) as specified by the [MRGRef](@).

 ## Installing the Tool